-- Salary in renewal cases it is of high importance that the salary indicated in the first application has been paid during the entire period of the assignment. - Payment conform German minimum wage standards. - Salary needs to be comparable to a salary of a German employee. - Degree verification the German authorities only recognize certain listed degrees for certain permit types. - Apostilles/Legalization/ Verification process personal status documents (e.g. marriage certificate, birth certificate) will often need to be apostilled/legalized or verified; this might increase processing times during the visa application procedure - Translations certain documents would require a German translation. - Rental agreements a copy of the rental agreement will be required for the in-country process.
-The applicant might be required to proof that adequate living arrangements have been acquired. - Occupation confirmation Landlord needs to provide a confirmation of property occupation. - Previous stays in Germany if an individual has previously lived and worked in Germany, the Embassy/ Consulate is obligated to request internal approval from the local immigration office in Germany. - Prior criminal records these can often result in a refusal of a residence permit. - Inconsistencies in documentation for example if there is a discrepancy in the name of the applicant as shown on their passport, degree or marriage certificates, the authorities may require further supporting documentation.
+- Salary in renewal cases it is of high importance that the salary indicated in the first application has been paid during the entire period of the assignment. - Payment conform German minimum wage standards.

+- Salary needs to be comparable to a salary of a German employee. - Degree verification the German authorities only recognize certain listed degrees for certain permit types. - Apostilles//Legalization/Verification process personal status documents (e.g., marriage certificate, birth certificate) will often need to be apostilled/legalized or verified; this might increase processing times during the visa application procedure - Translations certain documents would require a German translation. - Rental agreements a copy of the rental agreement will be required for the in-country process next to a formal registration with the local town hall.
+The applicant might be required to proof that adequate living arrangements have been acquired. - Registered Residence and occupation confirmation Landlord needs to provide a confirmation of property occupation and the employee must then take up their legal residence in Germany to convert to the work and residence permit. - Previous stays in Germany if an individual has previously lived and worked in Germany, the Embassy/Consulate is obligated to request internal approval from the local immigration office in Germany.
+Exemptions may apply for labour immigration cases. - Prior criminal records these can often result in a refusal of a residence permit.

+Inconsistencies in documentation - for example if there is a discrepancy in the name of the applicant as shown on their passport, degree or marriage certificates, the authorities may require further supporting documentation.